bsorrentino/bsorrentino/_draft/migrate-legacy-rmi-app-to-websocket.md

 | ---
 | ![hla][PIC1] |

-As you can see it is pretty simple,  the main component is the `CallHandler` that kwows application interfaces and implementations and provide them both to client and server that directly use socket to made a connection's session between them
+As you can see it is pretty simple,  the main component is the `CallHandler` which kwows application interfaces and implementations, both client and server use `CallHandler` and directly involve Sockets to made a connection's session between them.

 ## LipeRMI : The Fork

-As first step I [forked the project](https://github.com/bsorrentino/lipermi) and refactor it as a **multi module maven project*** allowing better management and make easier both extension and test.
+As a first step I [forked the project](https://github.com/bsorrentino/lipermi) and converted it into a **maven multimodule project** to allow better management by simplifying both the extension model and the tests.

-Currently it has the following modules:
+As result of such refactoring I got the following modules:

 Module | Summary
 ---- | ----